gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 6. Verify the checksum.
 7. Extract the tarball to `/var/lib/teleport/versions/VERSION`.
 8. Replace any existing binaries or symlinks with symlinks to the current version.
+9. Backup /var/lib/teleport into `/var/lib/teleport/versions/OLD-VERSION/backup/teleport`
-9. Restart the agent if the systemd service is already enabled.
+10. Restart the agent if the systemd service is already enabled.
-10. Set `active_version` in `updates.yaml` if successful or not enabled.
+11. Set `active_version` in `updates.yaml` if successful or not enabled.
-11. Replace the old symlinks or binaries and quit (exit 1) if unsuccessful.
+12. Replace the symlink/binary and `/var/lib/teleport` and quit (exit 1) if unsuccessful.
-12. Remove any `teleport` package if installed.
+13. Remove any `teleport` package if installed.
-13. Verify the symlinks to the active version still exists.
+14. Verify the symlinks to the active version still exists.
-14. Remove all stored versions of the agent except the current version and last working version.
+15. Remove all stored versions of the agent except the current version and last working version.

 The `disable` subcommand will:
 1. Configure `updates.yaml` to set `enabled` to false.